rafaelnsantos/create-graphql-api/README.md

 ## What’s Included?

-Your environment will have everything you need to build a modern GraphQL API:
+Your environment will have everything you need to build a GraphQL API:

 - ES6, TypeScript and syntax support.
 - Auto generated types from GraphQL schema.